cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

-Just as in R, you can reassign a variable as much as you want
+Just as in R, you can reassign a variable however you want.